shamanicvocalarts/TDCode-Beta/TDCode_docs.md

 - **Project-Wide Autocompletion:** Intelligent suggestions based on your entire TD network.
 - **Rapid DAT/OP Access:** Quickly navigate and edit any DAT or OP in your project.
 - **Real-Time Sync:** Changes reflect immediately in TouchDesigner for instant feedback.
-- **Advanced Editor Features:** Powered by Monaco Editor, configurable to your liking at 'editor_config_js'.
+- **Advanced Editor Features:** Powered by Monaco Editor, configurable to your liking at 'editor/editor_config_js'.
 - **Custom UI and Shortcuts:** Tailored interface and keyboard shortcuts for TD workflows.
 - **AI-Powered Code Completion:** Integrated Monacopilot for intelligent code suggestions.